richardedden/Gannet2.0/README.md

 ## Versioning

 Versioning is conducted on a module-specific basis using the style YYMMDD.
 That is, each Gannet module has its own release version.
-Major changes or additions of new functionalities are reflected in the version updates, while minor bug fixes are not.
+Major changes or addition of new functionalities are reflected in the version updates, while minor bug fixes are not.

 ## Authors